Blacklite/Ncapsulate/README.md

 let you create a dependency with very little fuss.

 ### GetVersion
-Get's the version of the given npm dependency.
+Gets the version of the given npm dependency.

 #### Usage
 ```